-The standard diagnosis is “leaky abstraction,” a term Joel Spolsky popularized in 2002.
-All abstractions leak, he argued.
+The standard diagnosis is “leaky abstraction,” a term Joel Spolsky popularized in 2002.1 All abstractions leak, he argued.
 The implementation details eventually surface.
 This is true, but it explains very little.
 It doesn’t tell you which abstractions leak, where they leak, or why the leaks are so consistently surprising.
 It names the phenomenon without explaining its structure.

 A Fifty-Year-Old Promise

-But the System R team immediately recognized a tension they could not quite resolve.
+But the System R team soon recognized a tension they could not quite resolve.
 If the physical layer is fully hidden, users cannot understand why queries are slow.
 They cannot diagnose anomalies.
 They cannot make informed decisions about schema design or query structure.
 The solution — EXPLAIN, and later EXPLAIN ANALYZE — was already an admission: pure logical transparency is not enough.
 At some point, the physical layer has to become visible.

 Spark, Delta Lake, and container runtimes have re-enacted this same drama at a different scale and with a fundamentally different physical architecture.
 The promise is Codd’s promise, restated fifty years later.
 The tension is the same tension.
 What has changed is the distance between the logical interface and the physical reality — and that distance, in distributed systems, is vast.